Amazon river dolphin: Reproduction

 Breeding is seasonal, and births occur between May and June.
 The period of birthing coincides with the flood season, and this may provide an advantage because the females and their offspring remain in flooded areas longer than males.
 As the water level begins to decrease, the density of food sources in flooded areas increases due to loss of space, providing enough energy for infants to meet the high demands required for growth.
 Gestation is estimated to be around eleven months and captive births take 4 to 5 hours.
 At birth, calves are 80 cm long and in captivity have registered a growth of 0.21 m per year.
 Lactation takes about a year.
 The interval between births is estimated between 15 and 36 months, and the young dolphins are thought to become independent within two to three years.

-The relatively long duration of breastfeeding and parenting suggests a strong mother-child bond.
+The relatively long duration of breastfeeding and parenting suggests a high level of parental care.
 Most couples observed in their natural environment consist of a female and her calf.
 This suggests that long periods of parental care contribute to learning and development of the young.

 Diet

 The diet of the Amazon river dolphin is the most diverse of the toothed whales.
 It consists of at least 53 different species of fish, grouped in 19 families.
 The prey size is between 5 and 80 cm, with an average of 20 cm.
-The most frequently consumed fish belong to the families Sciaenidae (croakers), Cichlidae, and Characidae (tetras and piranhas).
-The dolphin's dentition allows it to access shells of river turtles and freshwater crabs.
+The most frequently consumed fish belong to the families Sciaenidae (croakers), Cichlidae (cichlids), Characidae (characins and tetras), and Serrasalmidae (pacus, piranhas and silver dollars).
+The dolphin's dentition allows it to access shells of river turtles (such as Podocnemis sextuberculata) and freshwater crabs (such as Poppiana argentiniana).
 The diet is more diverse during the wet season, when fish are spread in flooded areas outside riverbeds, thus becoming more difficult to catch.
 The diet becomes more selective during the dry season when prey density is greater.

 Usually, these dolphins are active and feeding throughout the day and night.
 However, they are predominantly crepuscular.
 They consume about 5.5% of their body weight per day.
 They sometimes take advantage of the disturbances made by boats to catch disoriented prey.
-Sometimes, they associate with the distantly-related tucuxi (Sotalia fluviatilis), and giant otters (Pteronura brasiliensis) to hunt in a coordinated manner, by gathering and attacking fish stocks at the same time.
+Sometimes, they associate with the distantly related tucuxi (Sotalia fluviatilis), and giant otters (Pteronura brasiliensis) to hunt in a coordinated manner, by gathering and attacking fish stocks at the same time.
 Apparently, there is little competition for food between these species, as each prefers different prey.
 It has also been observed that captive dolphins share food.